NOTE: You are looking at documentation for an older release. For the latest information, see the current release documentation.

 editThe PUT mapping API can be applied to multiple indices with a single request.

-For example, we can update the twitter-1
+For example, we can update the twitter-1 and twitter-2 mappings at the same time:

 # Create the two indices PUT twitter-1 PUT twitter-2 # Update both mappings PUT /twitter-1,twitter-2/_mapping/_doc { "properties": { "user_name": { "type": "text" } } }